 Staff support from the Office of Sorority and Fraternity Life

-There is availability for chapters to apply for funds to support their programming initiatives, as well as members who are interested in additional leadership development opportunities.
+Chapters may apply for funding from the Greek Funding Advisory Board to support their programming initiatives, as well as additional leadership development opportunities for their members.

 This fee is an expectation for all members since their organizations receive additional benefits and support from the university beyond other self-governing student organizations that have selective membership processes.